sensorlab/sna-lgtc-support/docker/README.md

       }

   Here, `<path>` is path to a root-owned directory, usually on a mounted SD card.

+* Build the Dockerfile in the current directory.

+      $ docker build -t some-name .

 * Use serial device from docker container: